 My Nonprofit Reviews

-Review for PATIENT ALLIANCE NEUROENDOCRINEIMMU DISORDERS ORG FOR RESECH & ADV INC, Traverse City, MI, USA
+Review for Pandora Org, Traverse City, MI, USA

 PANDORA Org is an all-volunteer organization that operates with very little funding, yet does very big work on a national level.
 It advocates for patients with NEIDs (ME/CFS, Fibromyalgia, Chronic Lyme Disease, Gulf War Illness, Multiple Chemical Sensitivity, and more) to the HHS, FDA, NIH, IOM, VA, and all the alphabet soup that is our federal government.
 And it advocates successfully.
 It is well-respected by those government agencies who recognize the number of patients that PANDORA Org supports.
 We also have been very active working as partners with other ME/CFS, FM, Lyme, and GWI groups to collaborate on difficult challenges, bringing all our power to bear on these tough problems.